Audubon At Home Wildlife Sanctuary Program

 What are the criteria for Sanctuary Certification?

-- Attract 10 of our 30 Sanctuary Species.
+Attract 10 Sanctuary Species.
 We “let the animals decide” about the quality of the habitat.
-The key to certification is the observed use of the property by 10 out of 30 targeted sanctuary species, or species groups of wildlife listed by ASNV as needing assistance in our area due to loss of habitat.
+The key to certification is the observed use of the property by 10 out of 42 targeted sanctuary species, or species groups of wildlife listed by ASNV as needing assistance in our area due to loss of habitat.
 Learn about the Sanctuary Species.

-- Download and review the application (in a fillable pdf file) for required habitat practices and features to include in your habitat.
-Completing the application will help you identify gaps you will work on to attain certification.
+Download and review the application for required habitat practices and features to include in your habitat.
+Filling in the application will help you identify gaps you will work on to attain certification.
+Use the resources on our website to learn about healthy habitat, native plants and the insects, birds and other wildlife that depend on them.

-- Take steps to improve your wildlife habitat and attract at least 10 Sanctuary Species.
-You may be starting from scratch with your property or you may already meet the criteria so this step will be different for everyone.
+Take steps to improve your wildlife habitat and attract at least 10 Sanctuary Species.

 The Wildlife Sanctuary Program is powered by the passion of volunteer Ambassadors.
 Contact the Coordinator in your county to arrange for your consultation and apply for certification.